I am conducting research on Health, Aging, and Family related topics from a global perspective.

-United States: I study social inequalities in late-life health and care networks of frail older adults.
-Using data from the Health and Retirement Study (HRS), I am working on several projects exploring bereavement effects on health and well-being (JGSS 2021).
-Making use of the National Health and Aging Trends Study (NHATS), my dissertation explores the provision of care by an increasingly diverse care networks, and social disparities in unmet care needs experienced by older adults who need assistance.
+United States: I study social inequalities in late-life health and caregiving for frail older adults.
+Using data from the Health and Retirement Study (HRS), I have worked on several projects exploring 1) the effects of bereavement on health (JGSS 2022, SF 2023), 2) gender and social isolation (JHSB 2022), and 3) racial/ethnic disparities in COVID-19 experiences (JGSS 2022).
+Additionally, utilizing the National Health and Aging Trends Study (NHATS), my current research focuses on the provision of care within increasingly diverse care networks (JGSS 2023) and social disparities in unmet care needs experienced by older adults (TG 2023).

-Taiwan: In the context of Taiwan becoming the first in Asia to legalize same-sex marriage, I am interested in comparing relationship dynamics between same-sex and different-sex couples (DR 2019).
-I am also interested in how intergenerational coresidence is associated with romantic relationship experiences (CSR 2019).
+Taiwan: In the context of Taiwan being the first in Asia to legalize same-sex marriage, I conducted research comparing relationship dynamics between same-sex and different-sex couples (DR 2019).
+Additionally, I examined the association between intergenerational coresidence and romantic relationship experiences (CSR 2019).